TEAMuP-dev/pyharp/README.md

 If you would rather expose the app directly instead of tunnelling, launch it with `server_name="0.0.0.0"` (the API equivalent of Gradio's `--listen` flag) and use the machine's hostname in HARP.
 Be aware that this makes the app reachable by anyone who can route to that host and port, with no authentication, so restrict it with a firewall or pass `auth=("<USER>", "<PASSWORD>")` to `launch()`.
 Alternatively, `share=True` publishes a temporary public `gradio.live` URL that requires no network configuration at all, though it expires after 72 hours.

 ## Accessing Within HARP
 PyHARP apps deployed to HuggingFace will begin running at `https://huggingface.co/spaces/<USERNAME>/<SPACE_NAME>`.
 The shorthand `<USERNAME>/<SPACE_NAME>` can also be used within HARP to reference the endpoint.
-The Gradio and Docker deployment methods produce identical UIs and functionality.
+The Gradio and Docker Space options produce identical UIs and functionality.

 PyHARP apps can be accessed from within HARP through the local or forwarded URL corresponding to their active Gradio endpoints ([see above](#examples)), or the URL corresponding to their dedicated hosting service ([see above](#hosting-endpoints)), if applicable.